Motorola’s Moto Z4 is available June 13 starting at $499

-If you ask Motorola, people love Moto Mods — they’re the doodads that magnetically affix to the back of handsets in its Moto Z lineup.
-In fact, the company claims the majority of its customers say they’d recommend handsets with Moto Mods, and it pegs the Z series’ satisfaction rate at over 80 percent.
-Perhaps it’s not surprising, then, that Lenovo-owned Motorola’s doubling down what’s working.
+If you ask Motorola, people love Moto Mods — the doodads that magnetically affix to the back of handsets in the Moto Z lineup.
+In fact, the company claims the majority of its customers would recommend handsets with Moto Mods, and it pegs the Z series’ satisfaction rate at over 80%.
+Perhaps it’s not surprising, then, that Lenovo-owned Motorola is doubling down on what’s working.

-On the eve of the series’ fourth birthday and following a year that saw its mobile business achieve profitability four straight quarters in a row, Motorola’s launching a new model — the Moto Z4 — with upgraded cameras, an edge-to-edge screen, and a battery that lasts up to two days on a charge.
-The Moto Z4 doesn’t exactly come as a surprise, exactly– leaks leading up to today’s announcement and a premature Amazon listing let the cat out of the bag.
+On the eve of the series’ fourth birthday and following a year that saw its mobile business achieve profitability four straight quarters in a row, Motorola is launching a new model — the Moto Z4 — with upgraded cameras, an edge-to-edge screen, and a battery that lasts up to two days on a charge.
+The Moto Z4 doesn’t exactly come as a surprise — leaks leading up to today’s announcement and a premature Amazon listing let the cat out of the bag.
 But it packs enough in the way of surprises to warrant a closer look.

 Design

 The Moto Z4’s brushed metal body feels smooth and substantial in-hand, if not exceptionally ergonomic or palm-fitting.
 Motorola has the no-frills look down to a science, and this year’s iteration is machined from P2i splash-proof (but not waterproof) and nano-coated Series 6,000 polished aluminum with a flatter profile than rivals like the Google Pixel 3a and OnePlus 6T.
-That’s just fine in our book given the strictures at play; ditching the Z series’ aesthetic would’ve no doubt necessitated fragmenting the Moto Mods ecosystem, and it’s to Motorola’s credit that it put compatibility before style.
+That’s just fine in our book, given the constraints at play; ditching the Z series’ aesthetic would have no doubt necessitated fragmenting the Moto Mods ecosystem, and it’s to Motorola’s credit that it put compatibility before style.

 That’s all to say that the Moto Z4 won’t seem completely foreign to those who’ve owned or handled a Moto Z3.
-On the front, Gorilla Glass 3 shields the 6.39-inch display and its rounded corners, which measures a full 0.38 inches wider diagonally than the Z3’s screen and packs slightly more pixels at a Full HD+ 2,340 x 1,080 resolution (403 pixels per inch) compared with 2,160 x 1,080 (402 pixels per inch).
-The flavor’s OLED with a 19:9 aspect ratio and a so-called “micro-notch,” the latter of which gives the Moto Z4 an 85% screen-to-body ratio and bezel that’s slightly thicker than that of, say, the Pixel 3a.
+On the front, Gorilla Glass 3 shields the 6.39-inch display and its rounded corners.
+The screen measures a full 0.38 inches wider diagonally than the Z3’s screen and packs slightly more pixels at a Full HD+ 2,340 x 1,080 resolution (403 pixels per inch) compared with 2,160 x 1,080 (402 pixels per inch).
+The flavor is OLED with a 19:9 aspect ratio and a “micro-notch” that gives the Moto Z4 an 85% screen-to-body ratio with a bezel that’s slightly thicker than that of, say, the Pixel 3a.
 It’s particularly noticeable where the glass curves to meet the frame’s lip near the USB 3.1 (Type C) port, but considering that the Moto Z3 had even thicker bezels and a 77.6% screen-to-body ratio, it’s not a hard pill to swallow.

 Speaking of the notch, it’s right beneath the earpiece and houses a 25-megapixel front-facing camera, and it’s flanked up top by a loudspeaker to the left and a SIM card slot to the right.
 Fans of the enduring 3.5mm headphone jack will be pleased to hear it’s present and accounted opposite these accouterments and adjacent to the USB-C port, on the bottom, where it sits inches from the proprietary 16-pin Moto Mods connector on the rear cover.